Suraj151/esp8266-framework/README.md

 ## Usage

 clone or download source, copy folder to esp8266 libraries path ( in windows 10 generally path is like ==> C:\Users\suraj\AppData\Local\Arduino15\packages\esp8266\hardware\esp8266\2.6.2\libraries...) and restart the arduino ide. now in arduino ide navigate to File->Examples->EwingsEsp8266Stack->testing example compile and upload.

 **Note** that installed version of esp8266 should be > 2.6.x.
-2.6.2 or greater is recommended. you can check your installed esp8266 version in tools->boards->board manager.
+2.6.2 or greater is recommended. you can check your installed esp8266 version in tools->boards->board manager (type "esp" in top search bar).

-**for now** : if you are uploading it first time in device then press flash key on nodemcu board for upto 10 seconds after 18-20 seconds from device initialize to load first default settings. device will get reset to default settings and restart.
+**for now** : if you are uploading it first time in device then wait for 5 seconds(default station connect timeout on start) and then press flash key on nodemcu board for upto 6-7 seconds to load first default settings. device will get reset to default settings and restart.

 * after initialing device completely check in pc/mobile wifi list if **esp8266Stack** name appear.
 * select it and enter default password **espStack@8266**.